AhmetKaanGuney/steam-scout/README.md

 ### Disclaimer:

-This project is a hobby project and is not affiliated with Valve or Steam.
+This project is a hobby project and is not affiliated with Valve or Steam.<br>

-This website displays various information and statistics about Steam applications which are obtained from [SteamAppsDB](https://github.com/AhmetKaanGuney/steam-apps-db).
+This website displays various information and statistics about Steam <br>
+applications which are obtained from [SteamAppsDB](https://github.com/AhmetKaanGuney/steam-apps-db).<br>
 Steam and the Steam logo are trademarks of Valve Corporation.
+All other<br>
-All other trademarks are property of their respective owners.
+trademarks are property of their respective owners.<br>